thomas13215/thomas13215-Tutorials/README.md

 4. Place the tool of your choice into lighting and remember the name

-5. In the script edit everything needed `(Game pass ID and Tool name)`
+5. In the script edit everything needed `(Game pass ID and Tool name, timestamps found in video)`

 6. Finished!